I could write a whole book about my favorite amber perfume, but no one would read it.

 Best Amber Perfumes Ever

-Shalimar is probably the best scent ever.
-Basically, it’s a citrus oriental that smells like vanilla and exudes warmth.
+Guerlain Shalimar is probably the best perfume ever.
+Basically, it’s a citrus oriental scent that smells like smoky vanilla and exudes warmth.

 The amber note gives it an almost mythical smell.
-It has gone through more changes than a politician but is still great.
+It has undergone more changes than a politician, but it is still great.